Ab initio optical potentials for magnesium isotopes at intermediate energies: from stability to the island of inversion: Theoretical framework

 Experimental data included in the KDUQ calibration ranged from laboratory kinetic energies of 1 keV to 200 MeV, for (near-)spherical, stable nuclei with masses $A=24$ to 209.
 Therefore, application to the Mg chain represents the lower extreme of its expected region of applicability in mass, and extrapolation beyond stability and target sphericity is beyond its limits.
 Specific to the Mg chain, the KDUQ corpus includes elastic neutron scattering on $^{24}$Mg and $^{\text{nat}}$Mg up to about 20 MeV, and total neutron cross sections up to about 50 MeV, but no data for proton projectiles.
 Therefore, one would expect its extrapolation beyond stability in the Mg chain to be under-constrained, making it an interesting comparison with our \textit{ab initio} approach.

 For neutron total cross sections and proton total reaction cross sections, we also compare to the suggestions given by the current ENDF nuclear data evaluation~\cite{ENDF/B-VI} and the iso-spin dependent global nucleon-nucleus phenomenological optical potential by Weppner, Penney et al.~\cite{Weppner:2009qy}.
-The Weppner-Penney (WP) phenomenological optical potentials are energy-dependent, based on Woods-Saxon terms, and are fitted to the 2009 experimental database.
-However, it does not offer uncertainty quantification.
-Therefore, we do not use it in comparison of differential scattering observables.
+The Weppner-Penney (WP) phenomenological optical potentials are energy-dependent, based on Woods-Saxon terms, and are fitted to the 2009 experimental database. \IR{However, it does neither offer uncertainty quantification nor can it be extrapolated too far from the valley of stability.} Therefore, we do not use it in comparison of differential scattering observables.